DataDog/agent-github-action/README.md

 ## Deprecation notice

 This project is no longer maintained.
-The recommended way of using [Test Visibility](https://docs.datadoghq.com/tests/) in GitHub Actions is [agentless mode](https://docs.datadoghq.com/tests/setup/javascript/?tab=cloudciprovideragentless#configuring-reporting-method).
+The recommended way of using [Test Visibility](https://docs.datadoghq.com/tests/) in GitHub Actions is [Test Visibility Github Action](https://github.com/DataDog/test-visibility-github-action).

 ## Usage